kenwals/BoWood-Audio/README.md

 # BoWood Audio

 [BoWood Audio](https://bowood-audio.herokuapp.com/) is a home recording studio that provides a wide range of audio and program editing services.
-This website's primary intention is to display to the visitor what the setup of the studio is like and what services are available.
+This website's primary intention is to display to the visitor what the studio setup is like and what services are available.

 ![ipad preview](/wireframe/ipad-view.png)